Pasta for Babies – When to Introduce and Quick Recipes

 When and How to Introduce Pasta to Infants?

-Pasta is best introduced during the solid food period, that is after the initial introduction of purees.
-This usually is post 7 months.
-Pasta which is usually eaten al-dente is NOT how it is introduced to the babies.
-When cooking pasta for babies, remember that the pasta should be fully cooked and preferably in a sauce so that it can be mashed if required.
-Kinds of pasta such as stars, bows or elbow shaped make it fun for the babies.
+Pasta is best introduced during the solid food period, that is after the initial introduction of purees after your baby turns 7 months old.
+Pasta, which is usually eaten al-dente is NOT how it is introduced to the babies.
+When cooking pasta for babies, remember that it should be fully cooked and preferably in a sauce so that it can be mashed if required.

 Nutritional Contents in Pasta